 - Go to the beach- Near the village of Eliye, you can visit a small beach and even stay in the nearby resort.
-Sit out on the sand and enjoy the view.
+Sit out on the sand and enjoy the views.

 How to Visit Lake Turkana

-The closest decent sized city to Lake Turkana is Lodwar in Kenya.
+The closest decent-sized city to Lake Turkana is Lodwar, Kenya.
 You can easily reach the city by bus from Nairobi.
 You may have to transfer in Eldoret or Kitale.
 If you’re on a budget, you could also get there by minibus.
 This will require a few transfers along the way.

-Lake Naivasha is a freshwater lake is located at an elevation of 6181 feet (1884 meters) just northwest of Nairobi in the Kenyan Rift Valley.
-It is shallow with an average depth of just 20 feet (6 m).
+Lake Naivasha is a freshwater lake located just 100 km (about an hour and a half) northwest of Nairobi in the Kenyan Rift Valley.
+The lake is located at the highest point of Kenya’s Great Rift Valley at an elevation of 6181 feet (1884 meters).
+Lake Naivasha is shallow, with an average depth of just 20 feet (6 m).
 The land surrounding the lake is mostly swamp.
 It varies in size depending on the amount of rainfall.

 Things to do at Lake Naivasha

-- Visit Hell’s Gate National Park- This popular park is located just south of the lake.
+- Visit Hell’s Gate National Park- This popular park is located just south of Lake Naivasha.
 It’s known for its wildlife and natural beauty.
-You can go for a hike or ride a bike through the park and visit Fischer’s tower, Hell’s Gate Gorge, Central Tower.
+You can go for a hike or rent a bike and ride through the park and visit Fischer’s Tower, Hell’s Gate Gorge, and Central Tower.
+There is some great wildlife spotting opportunities here.
+Rock climbing is also a popular activity.
 Entry costs $26.
 No guide is necessary but you can hire one for around $15 if you prefer.

 - Go for a bike ride- Rent a bike in the town of Naivasha or from one of the locals near the lake and explore the area under your own power.
 Cycle along the lakeside or through Hell’s Gate National Park.
 Bike rental costs $5-$10 per day.

-- Go for a boat ride on the lake- Watch the hippos and see how many bird species you can spot.
+- Go for a boat tour- Watch the hippos and see how many bird species you can spot.
 Pelicans and cranes are commonly found on the lake.
 Along the shore, you may spot a Cape Buffalo or other grazing animals.

-- Hike in nearby Mount Longonot National Park- The hike to the top of the mountain takes 4-5 hours and offers some incredible views of the surrounding area.
+- Hike in nearby Mount Longonot National Park- The hike to the top of the mountain takes 4-5 hours and offers some incredible views of the Great Rift Valley.